FreeRTOS/FreeRTOS-Kernel/MISRA.md

         a declaration in header file is not useful as the assembly code will still need to declare it separately.

+_Ref 21.6.1_

+- MISRA C-2012 Rule 21.6: The Standard Library input/output functions shall not
+        be used.
+        This rule warns about the use of standard library input/output functions as they might have implementation defined or undefined behaviour.
+The function `snprintf` is used for convenience only when `configUSE_TRACE_FACILITY` is set to 1 and `configUSE_STATS_FORMATTING_FUNCTIONS` is set to greater than 0.
+Do not consider it to be part of the scheduler.

 ### MISRA configuration

 Copy below content to `misra.conf` to run Coverity on FreeRTOS-Kernel.